-In a new study, University of Maryland sociologist Philip N. Cohen used data from the CDC’s American Community Survey (ACS), which began collecting information about marriage and divorce in 2008, to determine that the proportion of married women who divorce each year dropped 18 percent in the past decade.
+A study by University of Maryland sociologist Philip N. Cohen used data from the CDC’s American Community Survey (ACS), which began collecting information about marriage and divorce in 2008.
+It used this to determine the proportion of married women who divorce each year, and found that it dropped 18 percent in the past decade.
 All of that decline was among women under 45 years old.

 Also interesting, Payne says, is that among 20- to 45-year-olds, the divorce rate in 2014–16 is lower than the divorce rate among the same age group in 2008–10.
 Among those older than 45, the divorce rate is nearly identical at both points in time.

 “That means that any difference in overall rates between the two time periods is being driven by the lower rates among the 20- to 45-year-olds,” she says.
-“The main story here is that the characteristics of women, particularly millennial women, who are married today, are very different from the characteristics of their parents.
-This really is looking at two different cohorts.”
+“The main story here is that the characteristics of women, particularly millennial women, who are married today, are very different from the characteristics of their parents.”
+These two data sets are so different they’re like different cohorts.

 In fact, baby boomers dying off “all but guarantees” a decline in the risk of divorce in the coming years, Cohen noted in his paper.
 The authors of an earlier paper titled “Breaking Up Is Hard to Count” came to a similar conclusion, noting that if current trends continue, two-thirds of couples might not divorce.